kevchu3/openshift4-grafana/README.md

 * grafanadashboards.integreatly.org

 To create a Grafana resource from the UI, navigate to Installed Operators -> Grafana Operator -> Grafana -> Create Grafana.
 Configure your Grafana resource as desired, and press Create.

+### 1b.
+Additional instructions for deploying in a restricted network

+Follow these additional instructions to [deploy Grafana operator in a restricted network].

 ### 2. Deploy GrafanaDataSource for Prometheus